alphagov/govuk-import-export-prototype/guidance/foodtest.markdown

 Small exporters are eligible for a [discounted fee](https://www.gov.uk/government/publications/plant-export-services-application-for-concessionary-rates).

-##Get a licencse to export sugar, cereals and rice
+##Sugar, cereals and rice

-If you’re exporting these goods in [large quantities](https://www.gov.uk/trade-tariff/sections) you need a 'mandatory export licence'.
+If you’re exporting these goods outside the EU in [large quantities](https://www.gov.uk/trade-tariff/sections) you need a 'mandatory export licence'.

 ###Applying